johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Lets call this **address a0**
 * First send a very small amount of IOTA to **address a0**
 * Follow the directions on Binance to accomplish this.
-* You could just leave your IOTAs in your Binance account.
+* What if you just leave your IOTAs in your Binance account?
   * In that case, your IOTAs are in an address controlled by a seed which is in the posession of Binance.
   * All you have is a password to your Binance account and a promise that you can have your IOTAs went you ask for them.
   * The are risks as follows:
     * If Binance gets hacked you loose your IOTAs.
     * If Binance mismanages your account you loose your IOTAs.
     * If Binance steals your account you loose your IOTAs.
     * If a goverment forces Binance to confiscate your account you loose your IOTAs.
   * Also, at the time of this writing, Binance charges .5 MIOTAs for each outgoing transaction whereas outgoing transactions are free when you send them from an account that you control.
 * Once your IOTAs are in an address that you control, you can start to do interesting things like:
   * Buy and sell goods and services from humans and machines.
   * Buy and sell computing power, and information on the Internet of Things,